erinwalts/GEOG418-Assignment3/README.md

 ```

 ### Global Moran's I:
 The Global Moran's I is a test statistic that calculates one value for the entire dataset, in this case for each of our variables.
 This test determines the spatial autocorrelation of the dataset, how similar (clustered or positive) or dissimilar (dispersed or negative) the observations within the dataset are to each other [3].
+Global Moran's I values that are relatively high (closer to 1) indicate positive spatial autocorrelation, and values that are relatively low (closer to -1) indicate negative spatial autocorrelation; values that are around zero indicate a random distribution [10].
 The Global Moran's I equation is shown below:

 $$
 I = \frac{\sum_{i=1}^n\sum_{j=1}^nW_{i,j}(x_i - \bar{x})(x_j - \bar{x})}{(\sum_{i=1}^n\sum_{j=1}^nW_{i,j})\sum_{i=1}^n(x_i - \bar{x})^2}
 $$

 This equation sums the multiple 'i' (observation) and 'j' (neighbour) values together with an assigned weight 'w'.
-This value is multiplied by the observation value 'x(i)' subtracted from the observation mean for the entire dataset, and multiply by the neighbour value 'x(j)' subtracted from the neighbour mean for the entire dataset [10].
+This value is multiplied by the observation value 'x(i)' subtracted from the observation mean for the entire dataset and multiplied by the neighbour value 'x(j)' subtracted from the neighbour mean for the entire dataset [11].
 The denominator standardizes the resultant value since we divide by a squared value.

 ```{r Global Morans I, echo=TRUE, eval=TRUE, warning=FALSE}
 #Calculate Global Moran's I for Income